e3tools/participatory-tool-backend/README.md

-# participatory-tool
+# participatory-tool-backend
-Digital tool to support participatory processes such as participatory budgeting, PCRA, PVCA etc
+Backend for a digital tool to support participatory processes such as participatory budgeting, PCRA, PVCA, PB etc